College for Advanced Studies in Social Theory: Vocational work

-Tutorials

 The base of the vocational work in TEK are the annual or semi-annual tutorials.
-The topics of these tutorials are given by the members of the college, which tutorials are to be held by the tutors after compiling a schedule.
+The topics of these tutorials are given by the members of the college, which are to be held by the tutors after compiling a schedule.
 The participants analyse, discuss the literature together with the tutor.
-As a conclusion, at the end of every tutorial, the participants are to hand in an essay of one of the topics that were discussed during the Tutorial.

-The main frame for the tutorials are based on 5 main fields: political economy, economics of globalization, Frankfurt School, green and ethical economics, postmodern sociology.
+At the end of every tutorial, the participants write an essay.
+The main frame for the tutorials are based on political economy, economics of globalization, Frankfurt School, green and ethical economics, and postmodern sociology.

-Every fresher has to participate in the Ground Tutorial, which provides a brief insight to the work and schedule of all five fields.

-Related works

-Fordulat (meaning “pivot” or “revolution”) is the official periodical of the college, dealing with many critical and however yet not mainstream, but pioneering topics.
+Fordulat (meaning "pivot" or "revolution") is the official periodical of the college.

-Conferences

-Among many others, Claus Offe, one of the leading political sociologists and of the second generation Frankfurt School attended one of the conferences held by the college.